dankinsoid/IdeaVimMulticursor/README.md

 - `mcaa`: Around any brackets/quotes
 - `mcaw`: Add cursors at word boundaries (start and end of current word)

-The `mcia` and `mcaa` commands intelligently find the closest matching pair of delimiters around the cursor, ensuring proper nesting and matching of brackets/quotes.
+The `mcia` and `mcaa` commands automatically find the nearest matching pair of delimiters around the cursor, handling proper nesting and matching of brackets/quotes.

 ## Examples